Melody12020831/Notebook/docs/Computer_Science/DB/Chapter1.md

 - Concurrent access and robustness (i.e., recovery).

-    If data are to be shared among several users, the system must provideconcurrency control mechanisms to avoid possible anomalous results.
+    If data are to be shared among several users, the system must provide concurrency control mechanisms to avoid possible anomalous results.

 ---